rkaisomura/TravelPlanner/README.md

 * Geonames
 * Weatherbit
 * Pixabay
-* AirLabs

 ## Additional functionalities:
-* Airport info - user is able to select the airport through a list of all airports provided by the AirLabs API.
 * Flight info - user is able to write the flight information (Ex.: FL1012).
 * Print this page - user can print the current page.
 * Packing List - user can add a packing list for the trip.